Iraneus/betamedneed/index.md

 # Convenient choices, better outcomes.

-MedNeed empowers medical facilities with payment options for the things they need to provide quality medical care.
+MedNeed empowers medical care providers with payment solutions for the things they need to provide quality medical care.